The Pope rejects the national priority of PP and Vox and amends the rearmament of Europe

 No hay anuncios

-The president of Congress, Francina Armengol, also took the floor, who defended that "strength rests on unity and agreement" and appealed for "understanding" between institutions and cultures as something "essential to face the great challenges".
-She also alluded to the international context: "There is no other choice but to gather around the essential and reformulate measures that commit us to the configuration of a more just world".
+The president of the Congress, Francina Armengol, also took the floor, who defended that "strength rests on unity and agreement" and appealed for "understanding" between institutions and cultures as something "essential to face the great challenges".
+And she alluded to the international context: "There is no other option but to gather around the essential and reformulate the measures that commit us to the configuration of a more just world".

 Cargando